codealltag/CodEAlltag_pXL_FINANCE/README.md

 CodE Alltag<sub>XL</sub> FINANCE is part of CodE Alltag, a German-language email corpus.
 It contains ~174.000 automatically pseudonymized emails on financial issues, including stock exchange news.

 CodE Alltag<sub>XL</sub> has been extracted from Usenet newsgroups and underwent merely rudimentary data cleansing.
-Although no demographic information on the authors has been collected, CodE Alltag XL is likely to contain a gender bias since taggers recognized more mentions of male given names (either authors or persons written about).
+Although no demographic information on the authors has been collected, CodE Alltag<sub>XL</sub> is likely to contain a gender bias since taggers recognized more mentions of male given names (either authors or persons written about).

 CodE Alltag<sub>XL</sub> is further described in the following papers: